 Recently, smaller 64-bit versions of ARM have emerged that will be important to help our smartphones and tablets become better at multi-tasking and providing a truly windowing interface rather than a list of 'recent apps'.
 The ability of 64-bit CPUs to use more than 4 Gigabytes of RAM allows these hand-held platforms to run applications that used to require a notebook or desktop computer.

-In years way past, electric windows, mirrors, and seats were a luxury -- now they are the least expensive way to open a window or adjust a mirror or a seat.
+In years way past, electric windows, mirrors, and seats were a luxury -- now, in a CAN, they are the least expensive way to open a window or adjust a mirror or a seat.

-In 2017, Freescale/NXP was acquired by QualComm and it remains to be seen how this affects fierce competition for these small CPUs.
+In 2017, Freescale/NXP is being acquired by QualComm and it remains to be seen how this affects fierce competition for these small CPUs.

 RISC is an open technology compared to CISC.
 ARM Holdings, IBM, Motorola, and others with intellectual property for RISC are not as stingy as the proprieters of CISC technology and make it relatively inexpensive for a semiconductor company to tool up and produce RISC chips.
 Even with the Freescale/NXP/QualComm big gorilla, we expect this market will remain very competitive.